danfukuoka/kong-ai-plugin-guru/README.md

 ### The Normal Way:
 A new developer has to go through at least these four steps:

-1) **Choose a plugin:** The developer has a problem and needs to search for a plugin that solves this problem.
+1) **Choose a plugin:** The developer needs to select a plugin that solves its problems.
 Sometimes, it's not clear which plugin to use because they have different names.
 For example, OpenID Connect (for authentication and authorization) and OpenTelemetry (for tracing).

 2) **Understand the basic structure:** Each plugin has its own basic structure described in its documentation.